You can find descriptions of the organizations who participate in our internship program here.

 - 5. Begin your internship.

 After enrolling in ABEH-X473, you are responsible for carrying out your internship as planned.
-You will also meet with our internship supervisor three times over the course of the semester: early on to propose your project, mid-semester to report your progress, and at the end to submit your final product or report.
+You will also meet with our internship coordinator three times over the course of the semester: early on to propose your project, mid-semester to report your progress, and at the end to submit your final product or report.

 If you have any questions about the process, feel free to contact us.